 On the other hand, remember to take a few images of yourself.
 Ask your trip companion to help you with that or, if you don’t have one, do it yourself.
 As we’ve seen, a smartphone gimbal or tripod won’t take much space in your backpack and will give you the possibility to create unforgettable memories.

 When traveling, we do not always pay attention to the details surrounding us.
 However, things like patterns, colors, architectural elements, and textures can give a much deeper understanding of the culture and the overall atmosphere of the country.

 Don’t know where to find them?

 It’s quite simple and everyone can do it by simply changing the perception of the environment you are in.
 Just look around the street you are walking along, and you are sure to find some details that are not common for other countries.
 These may be small statues on the corners of the houses or colorful patterns of the tiles.

-When taking pictures at the beach, try to catch the life of small creatures (crabs, shells) with your phone camera.
+When taking pictures and videos at the beach, try to catch the life of small creatures (crabs, shells) with your phone camera.
 Or you can go to the local market in search of exotic textures and colors.